What is Oil Investing?

 Any fund, or money pool, that invests in the oil sector falls in this category of oil investing.
 It is the most common among people who want to take exposure to the oil sector, reap the benefits of investing in oil, without having to actually acquire the proper knowledge for it.
 Oil ETFs/Mutual Funds invest money in companies in the oil sector.

-These companies could be involved in upstream (drilling), downstream (refineries), or midstream (pipelines) category of the oil industry.
+These companies could be involved in the upstream (drilling), downstream (refineries), or midstream (pipelines) category of the oil industry.
 The United States Oil Fund and the Vanguard Energy ETF are the most common Oil ETFs in the United States.

 #4 – Oil Equity

 Investors who are avid equity investors and see the oil as an attractive sector take exposure by taking equity positions in oil companies.
 Now, this can be done in multiple ways.
-First, an investor can just buy stocks of oil companies on a stock exchange, This is the most common for retail investors who want to invest smaller amounts of money.
+First, an investor can just buy stocks of oil companies on a stock exchange.
+This is the most common for retail investors who want to invest smaller amounts of money.

 Second, an investor can become a part of a hedge fund or PE fund that provides equity capital to companies engaged in oil exploration or other oil-related activities.
 Lastly, big corporations invest in oil by establishing facilities for oil exploration/refining activities.
 With each method, the amount of investment keeps increasing, as does the risk as well as the return potential.